 Do you know who is visiting your website and what they are doing on there?
 If not, I’ll walk you through Squarespace Analytics to show you how to understand the information so you can learn more about your audience, your website’s trends and what is and isn’t working for you.

 This post is part 1 in a 2 part series.
-Part 2 will be coming next week
+You can read part 2 here

 Accessing Squarespace Analytics